List of Heavenly Delusion characters: Ohma

 Ohma (オーマ, Ōma) is part of the fifth generation of children living at the Takahara Academy facility on Izukunoe Island.
 She is a young timid girl who avoids the other children due to her power causing intense hallucinations upon eye contact.

 Nata

 Nata (ナタ) is part of the fourth generation of children living at the Takahara Academy facility on Izukunoe Island.
 She gets tangled up in the adults' scheme at the academy.

 Mako

 Mako (マコ) is part of the fourth generation of children living at the Takahara Academy facility on Izukunoe Island.
 He has the ability to compress and disintegrate matter.

 Sakuya

 Sakuya (サクヤ) is part of the fourth generation of children living at the Takahara Academy facility on Izukunoe Island.
 She has the ability to scan the area around her, even seeing through objects.

 Momoika

 Momoika (モモイカ) is part of the fifth generation of children living at the Takahara Academy facility on Izukunoe Island.
 She seems to have premonitions powers.

 Laima

-Laima (ライマ) is part of the third generation of children living at the Takahara Academy facility on Izukunoe Island.
+Laima (ライマ, Raima) is part of the third generation of children living at the Takahara Academy facility on Izukunoe Island.
 His best friend is Hani.